acoustid/acoustid-server/pages/fingerprinter.md

 ### Alternatives

-There are other applications that can submit fingerprints to the Acoustid database.
+There are other applications that can submit fingerprints to the AcoustID database.
-You can use them instead of the Acoustid fingerprinter to contribute:
+You can use them instead of the AcoustID fingerprinter to contribute:

  * [Picard][picard]
  * [Jaikoz][jaikoz]